Home | Suggestions and FAQ | Contact | Log in

 Where should I put my Admonymous URL?

 Anywhere it can be seen by many people who have some interaction with you.
-The goal is not only to announce your URL and give them the ability to anonymously admonish and admire you, but also to provide them with an assurance of anonymity, which is why the URL should be public.
-Consider posting the link on your personal website, including it in your email signature, or putting it on your Facebook account.
+The goal is not only to announce your URL and give people the ability to give you feedback, but also to provide them with an assurance of anonymity, which is why the URL should be public.
+Consider posting the link on your personal website, including it in your email signature, or putting it in your Twitter bio.

 I’m afraid people will abuse the site and use it to hurt me.

 Putting yourself on the receiving end of anonymous feedback can certainly make you vulnerable.
-Read our suggestions for receiving admonition above.
+Read the suggestions for receiving feedback above.

 I’m afraid of being identified.